 Goat Boy and Other Journeys - Adventures in Film, Music, Poetry and Taxidermy is a cross-media collaboration between poets Fay Musselwhite and Linda Lee Welch, musician The Only Michael and artist and film-maker Susannah Gent.

 First performed at the Off the Shelf festival in 2011, these stories take you on journeys of life, death, decay and reinvention.

-The Woods is a short story by Linda Lee with music by Animat and illustrations by Neelam Madden.
+The Ghost Baby is a short story by Linda Lee with music by Animat and illustrations by Neelam Madden.
 A haunting fairytale is underpinned by a live ambient soundscape and brought to life by Neelam's beautiful images.

 Flossie Paper Doll is a collaboration between Linda Lee and The Only Michael and comprises a sequence of poems with accompanying music.